PetarDurdevic/Funghi/README.md

 ### Transition

-The transition between these stages is gradual, controlled by probabilistic modeling.
+The transition between these stages is gradual, and controlled by probabilistic modeling.
 For example:
 - Spores convert to hyphae, and hyphae transition into interconnected mycelium.
 - Growth dynamics are influenced by environmental factors like **temperature** and **growth scaling**.